mrjardine/hpci-cvt-server/README.md

 ````
 # notes:
-#   set "to" to "all", "en" or "fr" to send pn to all devices, or specifically to those with en or fr preference (recommended)
+#   set "to" to "en" or "fr", or "all" to send pn to all devices
+#     (recommended: send both "en" and "fr" messages in same post)
-#   set "messageType" to "general", "newProduct" or "productUpdate" (default: "general"; specify products for "productUpdate")
+#   set "messageType" to "general", "newProduct" or "productUpdate"
+#     (default: "general"; specify product nid(s) for "productUpdate", product nid for "newProduct")

 # post data [optional] example:
 {